Random Collection of Info

 Often times, you’ll see \ used at the end of code lines and you’ve wondered what on EARTH thats about??

-Well, those are used as so-called new line signifiers, or on the naked command line, it tells the system to keep expecting more text/code input.
+Well, those are used as so-called next line signifiers, or on the naked command line, it tells the system to keep expecting more text/code input on the next line.

 Shell Script Location